JuliaReach/ReachabilityAnalysis.jl/README.md

 ## Features

-Reachability Analysis consists of computing rigorous approximations of the sets of states reachable by a dynamical system.
+Reachability Analysis is concerned with computing rigorous approximations of the set of states reachable by a dynamical system.
 The scope of the package are systems modeled by ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters or non-deterministic inputs.